SleepTimeLord/Epic-AutoBattler/README.md

 We used a couple Libraries, from UnityLib to BlackBoard and even *almost* Ink!
 And the Language we used for programming was C# (CSharp).

-If you would like to play our game there is the offical link to play (Recommended To Play Fullscreen): https://sleeptime.itch.io/interdimensional-card-battle
+(Before Playing Please Read Discription Of Game In The Link) If you would like to play our game there is the offical link to play (Recommended To Play Fullscreen): https://sleeptime.itch.io/interdimensional-card-battle